Optimize the performance and reliability of Azure Functions

 host.json file as detailed in the host.json reference documentation

 For C# functions, you can change the type to a strongly-typed array.
 For example, instead of

 EventData sensorEvent.
 For other languages, you'll need to explicitly set the cardinality property in your

 many in order to enable batching as shown here.

 host.json file in the function app allows for configuration of host runtime and trigger behaviors.
 In addition to batching behaviors, you can manage concurrency for a number of triggers.
 Often adjusting the values in these options can help each instance scale appropriately for the demands of the invoked functions.

-Settings in the hosts file apply across all functions within the app, within a single instance of the function.
-For example, if you had a function app with 2 HTTP functions and concurrent requests set to 25, a request to either HTTP trigger would count towards the shared 25 concurrent requests.
-If that function app scaled to 10 instances, the 2 functions would effectively allow 250 concurrent requests (10 instances * 25 concurrent requests per instance).
+maxConcurrentRequests requests set to 25, a request to either HTTP trigger would count towards the shared 25 concurrent requests.
+When that function app is scaled to 10 instances, the two functions effectively allow 250 concurrent requests (10 instances * 25 concurrent requests per instance).

-Other host configuration options can be found in the host configuration document.
+Other host configuration options are found in the host.json configuration article.

 For more information, see the following resources: